Vrouwen Eredivisie: Restart and growth (2015–2024)

+New teams and contraction (2025–present)

 In April 2025, Fortuna Sittard announced it would dissolve its women's team at the end of the 2024–25 season.
-On 16 June 2025, NAC Breda announced that its women's team, which began competing in a lower division the previous September, would take Fortuna Sittard's place in the league.
+On 16 June, NAC Breda announced that its women's team, which began competing in a lower division the previous September, would take Fortuna's place in the league.
 The next day, the league announced a re-structuring, with the Eredivisie contracting to 10 teams beginning in the 2026–27 season and a formal promotion and relegation system, with the second-tier Vrouwen Eerste Divisie splitting into an Eerste Divisie and Tweede Divisie, creating a pyramid structure.
-In September 2025, the KNVB agreed to transfer Telstar's license to Hera United, a new, women's-only club in Amsterdam.
+In September, the KNVB agreed to transfer Telstar's license to Hera United, a new, women's-only club in Amsterdam.
+Management of Hera and ADO both criticized the KNVB's planned contraction of the Eredivisie.

+The bottom three teams in the 2025–26 season, Hera, Excelsior, and NAC, were relegated.
+On 22 May 2026, the final matchday of the season, De Graafschap won an Eerste Divisie playoff against Ajax's reserve team to confirm their promotion to the 10-team Eredivisie.
+PSV won its first league title and Feyenoord finished third, knocking Twente out of European competition.
+PSV also won its first Super Cup in July.